swmal/CommandsAndEvents/CommandsAndEvents/README.md

 # CommandsAndEvents
-Lightweight library with support for command, events and aggregates
+Lightweight library with support for commands, domain events and aggregates.

+Let´s have a look at the basic concepts.

 ## Aggregates
  ```csharp